7 Restaurant Chains That Closed Hundreds of Locations This Year

 You may have to say goodbye to a Pizza Hut in your area soon.
-Due to one of their biggest franchisees filing for bankruptcy, the pizza chain announced a closure of some 300 locations last month.
+Due to one of their biggest franchisees filing for bankruptcy, the pizza chain announced the closure of some 300 locations.
 While it remains to be seen which exact locations are closing, it is presumed that the restaurants that rely on dine-in foot traffic will be the first ones on the chopping block, as those have suffered most during the pandemic.

-While we still don't know how many Burger King locations will be closing this year, the chain's parent company announced in August the number could be in the hundreds.
-Burger King was posed for rapid growth before the pandemic hit, but is putting those plans on hold in order to prune the underperforming locations and invest in more drive-thrus, for which they've already unveiled new designs.
+Burger King's parent company, Restaurant Brands International, announced in August that the number of fast-food closures could be in the hundreds among its three brands: Burger King, Popeyes, and Tim Hortons.
+Burger King was poised for rapid growth before the pandemic hit but is putting those plans on hold in order to prune the underperforming locations and invest in more drive-thrus, for which the chain has already unveiled new designs.

-McDonald's has also started pruning the number of their stores this year, announcing in July they would be closing 200 restaurants.
-More than half of those locations are smaller units located inside Walmart stores, which is representative of the fast food giant's long-term plan of transitioning from malls and similar retail areas to the currently more desirable business model of drive-thrus.
+McDonald's has also started pruning the number of its stores this year, announcing in July that the company would be closing 200 restaurants.
+More than half of those locations are smaller units located inside Walmart stores, which is representative of the fast-food giant's long-term plan of transitioning from malls and similar retail areas to the currently more desirable business model of drive-thrus.

 In February, The Wall Street Journal reported that Applebee's planned to close 200 "underperforming Applebee's locations."
 However, there are still plenty more Applebee's locations across the country.